coder/docs/setup/kubernetes/index.md

 ---
 title: Kubernetes
-description: Learn how to set up a Kubernetes cluster for your Coder deployment.
+description: Learn how to set up a Kubernetes cluster compatible with Coder.
 ---

 This section contains guides for creating a compatible cluster on common cloud platforms, including Microsoft Azure, Google Cloud Platform, and Amazon Web Services.
-If you already have a Kubernetes cluster, you may wish to proceed to the [installation guide].
+If you already have a Kubernetes cluster that meets Coder's [requirements](../requirements.md), you can proceed to the [installation guide].

 ## Supported Kubernetes versions